Can Music Therapy Help With Premature Ejaculation?

 Understanding Premature Ejaculation

 It is the definition of persistent or recurrent ejaculation occurring with minimal sexual stimulation before or shortly after the penetration and against the will of the person.
-There are many causes of PE, such as psychological stress, performance anxiety, and neurochemical imbalance; the aim of treatment strategies is to target these underlying factors.
+There are many causes of PE, such as psychological stress, performance anxiety, and neurochemical imbalance; the aim of treatment strategies is to target these underlying factors and help couples experience mutual climax.

 Music and Sexual Health

-it is known that music can elevate mood, induce ease and influence brain-wave activity to decrease stress and enhance emotional wellbeing.
-Anxiety and stress being the primary reasons for premature ejaculation, having a trial of music therapy toward improving ejaculatory control would be effective for many.
+It is known that music can elevate mood, induce ease and influence brain-wave activity to decrease stress and enhance emotional wellbeing.
+Anxiety and stress being the primary reasons for premature ejaculation, having a trial of music therapy toward improving ejaculatory control would be effective for many who seek mutual climax intimacy and improved control through safe mutual climax condoms.

 Researches on Music Therapy Related to Sexual Dysfunction